How to grow cucumbers in a greenhouse: tips & advantages

 Watering and fertilising cucumber

-Cucumbers prefer a moist, but well-drained soil and regular watering is a must to prevent the soil from drying out.
-Where possible, harvested rainwater is recommended as well as adding a layer of mulch that will help conserve moisture and also help prevent weeds.
+Cucumbers prefer a moist but well-drained soil, so regular watering is a must to prevent the soil from drying out.
+Where possible, harvested rainwater is recommended as well as adding a layer of mulch to help conserve moisture and prevent weeds.

-In late summer, once the slow-release fertiliser applied at the time of planting has run out, cucumber plants can be fed with a liquid feed.
-Easier to apply, since it does not have to be worked into the soil around the plant’s root, the plants can be fed at the same time as watering.
-A liquid tomato fertiliser such as our Plantura Liquid Tomato Food is perfect to use and can be used weekly until the end of the season.
+In late summer, once the slow-release fertiliser applied at the time of planting has run out, cucumber plants can be fed with a liquid tomato feed.
+Easier to apply, since it does not have to be worked into the soil around the plant’s roots, the plants can be fed at the same time as watering.
+A liquid tomato fertiliser such as our Plantura Liquid Tomato Food can be used weekly until the end of the season.

 Liquid Tomato Food, 800ml